Knuckle boom crane

+A Scania R540 with a 135 Tonne/Meter Palfinger crane (folded) in Sweden.

 A knuckle boom crane, also knowns as an articulating boom crane, is a kind of standard crane whose boom articulates at a 'knuckle', letting it fold back like a finger.
 This provides a compact size for storage and manoeuvring.
 Other knuckle booms are typical in North American excavators, which usually have two articulations like an index finger.
 Most often seen are hydraulically-actuated knuckle booms.